synerminds/synerminds.github.io/_posts/2016-02-08-terminal-commands.md

 **history**

-You can use the history command to show a list of all the recently used commands, or the up/down arrows to loop through them.
+You can use the **"history"** command to show a list of all the recently used commands, or the up/down arrows to loop through them.

 ```sh
 syner@synerpc:~$ history